Change Password

 For example, f(x)=x2+10, at point x=-7:

-The tangent line is a straight line that just touches the function curve at a specific point and shares the same direction as the curve does at that point.
+A tangent line is a straight line that touches a function's curve at exactly one point and has the same slope (direction) as the curve at that point.

 Partial Derivative

-The partial derivative of a multiple-variable function measures how the function changes when one specific variable is varied while keeping all other variables constant.
+The partial derivative of a multiple-variable function measures how the function changes as one specific variable changes, while all other variables are held constant.
 For a function f(x,y), its partial derivative with respect to x at a particular point (x,y) is denoted as fx or fx:

 For example, f(x,y)=x2+y2, at point x=-4, y=-6: